Safety Envelope for Orthogonal Collocation Methods in Embedded Optimal Control: Introduction

 Collocation is a method for solving non-linear OCPs~\cite{467672, Li2016PseudospectralOC}, and ODEs more efficiently than traditional finite elements as the discretization schemes are omitted and the computational effort of explicitly solving ODEs at each iteration is saved~\cite{BIEGLER1984243}.
-It avoids discretization by approximating the solution with splines or polynomials, infinitely differentiable, continuous, suitable for smooth dynamical systems.This is crucial for autonomous systems with safety critical operation, as it contributes to the stability, safety and performance.
-Although non-orthogonal collocation is possible~\cite{1100470}, the most common methods belong to the family of pseudospectral or orthogonal collocation~\cite{BIEGLER1984243}.
-Spectral schemes are attractive as they benefit from a convergence rate of the approximation faster than any power of $1/N$ where $N$ is the degree of the polynomial~\cite{467672}.
+It avoids discretization by approximating the solution with splines or polynomials, infinitely differentiable, continuous, suitable for smooth dynamical systems.
+This is crucial for autonomous systems with safety critical operation, as it contributes to the stability, safety and performance.
+The most common collocation methods belong to the family of pseudospectral or orthogonal collocation with fast rate of convergence~\cite{BIEGLER1984243}.
 However, the main problem remains to this date that transcription from OCP to nonlinear programming problem (NLP) in the collocation approach only sets the inequality constraints at the collocation nodes~\cite{garg:hal-01615132, doi:10.1080/00207177508922030}.
 Thus, the safety of the continuous trajectory is not guaranteed.
 To overcome this issue, some researchers introduce slack variables on the inequality constraints~\cite{rabiei_collocation_2020, Raghunathan2004DynamicOS}.
-Others use B-splines with the convex hull property.
-However, this introduces conservatism based on the distance between the control polygon and the spline~\cite{8022960}.
-One can add extra nodes to guarantee the safety at the expense of computation time.
+Others use B-splines with the convex hull property, which introduces conservatism based on the distance between the control polygon and the spline~\cite{8022960}.